 The T-80 turned out to be a complete disaster.
-T-80 turned out to be a complete disaster Capacity of fuel tanks t 80
+T-80 turned out to be a complete disaster.
+Fuel tank capacity is 80 tons.

 The T-80 tank is a prime example of how heavily armored vehicles can hide serious flaws.
-At one time, the Russian military command considered the T-80 a high-class vehicle, but these tanks suffered heavy losses in battles with militants equipped with light weapons during the first Chechen war.
-After that, he never managed to restore his reputation.
+At one time, the Russian military command considered the T-80 a high-quality vehicle, but these tanks suffered heavy losses in battles with militants equipped with light weapons during the first Chechen war.
+After this, he was never able to restore his reputation.

-That shouldn't have happened.
+This shouldn't have happened.
 The T-80 tank was the last main battle tank designed in the Soviet Union.
-It was the first soviet tank, equipped with a gas turbine engine, and as a result he was able to travel on roads with a maximum speed of 70 kilometers per hour, and also had a high power density per unit weight, which was 25.8 horsepower per ton.
+This was the first soviet tank, equipped with a gas turbine engine, and as a result it was able to travel on roads at a maximum speed of 70 kilometers per hour, and also had a high power-to-weight ratio of 25.8 horsepower per ton.

 Thanks to this, the standard T-80B tank became one of the fastest and most maneuverable tanks produced in the 1980s.

-The fighting prowess of the Chechen rebels and the failed Russian tactics are more responsible for the loss of T-80 tanks than their design.
-However, he had significant shortcomings.
-Ultimately, the T-80 was too expensive, and besides, it consumed too much fuel.
-After some time, the Russian military made a choice in favor of the more economical T-72 tank.
+The fighting prowess of the Chechen rebels and poor Russian tactics are more to blame for the loss of T-80 tanks than their design.
+However, it had significant shortcomings.
+Ultimately, the T-80 turned out to be too expensive, and in addition, it consumed too much fuel.
+After some time, the Russian military opted for the more economical T-72 tank.

 The T-80 was a further development of its predecessor, the T-64 tank.
-As the most modern model of the late 1960s and early 1970s, the T-64 differed from the simpler vehicles favored by the Soviets, such as the T-54/55 and T-62.
+As the most modern model of the late 1960s and early 1970s, the T-64 tank differed from the simpler designs favored by the Soviets, such as the T-54/55 and T-62.

 Context